Surgical Procedures: Surgery and Staging for Malignant Mesothelioma

 • Fine Needle Aspiration (FNA): Fluid or tissue is removed with a thin needle.
 It is often used to remove samples from the chest or abdomen.

-Malignant mesothelioma spreads to other parts of the body through the tissue, lymph, and blood systems.
-Cancer stage determines how extensive the cancer is, how far it has spread, and what treatment course will be recommended.
+Malignant mesothelioma can spread to other parts of the body through the tissue, lymph, and blood systems.
+Staging tells you how extensive the cancer is, how far it has spread, and what treatment course will be recommended.
 Malignant mesothelioma is described in stages I through IV.
-For more information see All About Mesothelioma.
+For more information, see Mesothelioma: Staging and Treatment.

 Often times, it may be recommended that those with malignant mesothelioma have surgery.